robenkleene/robenkleene.github.io/_drafts/2016-03-17-live-search.md

 ag --nobreak --nonumbers --noheading . | fzf
 ```

 That's not very useful on it's own, because all it does is print the selected line to the console.
 So I wrote a [fish shell function](https://github.com/robenkleene/Dotfiles/blob/a32996fa1d7af58f929a94db5fc4c05f36d42b47/config/fish/config.fish#L102-L108) that opens the selected line in Vim.
-Here's what that looks like, using the same search as before:
+Here's what that looks like, using the same search term as before:

 ![`fzf` Vim Lines](/assets/2016-03-17-fzf-vim-lines.gif)

 This is piping all the lines of all the files being searched into `fzf`, which then hides the lines that *don't* match your search term.
 That makes this a filter, not a search, and it means *all* the lines of *all* the files being searched need to be stored in memory while the command is running (in other words, it'll use a lot of RAM).
 In practice, `fzf` handles this extremely well[^filtering].
 The `helm-do-ag` command, on the other hand, performs a real search, which is preferable since only the *matchings lines* are stored in memory.

-So there you have it, a case for improving on our current tools and some ways to work around those limitations today.
+So there you have it, a case for improving our current tools and some suggestions for working around those limitations today.

 * * *

 [^others]: Consider how much find and replace would benefit from a live preview.
-[TextMate 2](https://github.com/textmate/textmate) and Emacs do implement this in some circumstances, but that's far from typical.
+[TextMate 2](https://github.com/textmate/textmate) and Emacs implement this in some circumstances, but it's far from typical.

-[^helm]: [Tu Do](http://tuhdo.github.io/) has a [great introduction](http://tuhdo.github.io/helm-intro.html) to the Emacs [Helm](https://github.com/emacs-helm/helm) package.
-This was the first place I saw an example of doing live search in Emacs.
+[^helm]: [Tu Do](http://tuhdo.github.io/) has a [great introduction](http://tuhdo.github.io/helm-intro.html) to the Emacs [Helm](https://github.com/emacs-helm/helm) package; this was the first place I saw live search in Emacs.

 [^ag]: Both of these commands are powered by [The Silver Searcher](https://github.com/ggreer/the_silver_searcher).

-[^filtering]: To test, I piped a directory of five million lines of code through `fzf` and it handled it just fine.
+[^filtering]: I tried piping a directory of five million lines of code through `fzf` and it handled it just fine.
 That's right, `fzf` stayed performant filtering *five million* lines of code live.
 If that's not a great illustration of software quality then I don't know what is.
-Now it used a lot of RAM, to the tune of 6GB, and I wouldn't make a habit of doing this regularly, but it's impressive it handled it at all.
+Now it used a lot of RAM, to the tune of 6GB, and I wouldn't make a habit of doing it regularly, but it's impressive that it handled it at all.